-III.
 Methodology for Self-Evaluation

 This document was developed by the BMC ADA/504 Coordinator, in consultation with a Compliance Team, who assisted in the physical evaluation of BMC's premises, and in the evaluation of BMC's policies and practices.
-Team members reviewed and made recommendations to the Self-Evaluation section, leading to the Transition Plan found in Chapter V.
+Team members reviewed and made recommendations to the Self-Evaluation document, as well as to the separately developed Transition Plan (found in the appendix, beginning on page 11).